How do I choose a great Civil Celebrant?

 What are your formal qualifications?

 Beyond achieving the Certificate IV in Celebrancy, as a Commonwealth-Registered Marriage Celebrant I have successfully completed the federal Attorney-General’s rigorous legal knowledge, academic qualification and background character checking requirements.
 Annual re-registration necessitates Code of Conduct compliance and further mandatory Ongoing Professional Development education every year.
-I am also an active member of the professional associations Australian Marriage Celebrants Inc and Funeral Celebrants Association Australia.
-Overall, I am confident that I can accurately guide you through the necessary legal as well as creative processes – and hopefully also dilute any possible nerves or stress along the way!
-Whilst there are no regulatory education requirements necessary to conduct funeral services, I have nevertheless chosen to complete extensive experiential courses including a three-day program and an intensive six-day residential retreat.
+I am also an active member of the professional associations Australian Marriage Celebrants Inc. Overall, I am confident that I can accurately guide you through the necessary legal as well as creative processes – and hopefully also dilute any possible nerves or stress along the way!

 - initial meeting, at no cost nor obligation